-Nice full color example of the Homann Heir's map of the Gulf Coast, Florida and the Caribbean, with a large inset plan of St. Augustine, and one of the earliest obtainable plans of a harbor in Florida.
+Nice example of the Homann Heir's map of the Gulf Coast, Florida and the Caribbean, with a large inset plan of St. Augustine, and one of the earliest obtainable plans of a harbor in Florida.

 Also includes a striking view of Mexico City, plans of Vera Cruz and San-Domingo, and the Isthmus of Panama.

 Homann Heirs was a German publishing firm that enjoyed a major place in the European map market throughout the eighteenth century.
 Founded in 1702 by Johann Baptist Homann, the business passed to his son, Christoph, upon Johann’s death in 1724.
 Christoph died in 1730, aged only 27, and the firm was inherited by subsequent Homann heirs.
 This altered the name of the company, which was known as Homann Erben, or Homann heirs.
 The firm continued in business until 1848.